nickyvanurk/3d-multiplayer-browser-shooter/README.md

+# This project is in the process of being rebuild from scratch.

 # [3D Multiplayer Browser Shooter](https://urk-3d-multi-space-game.herokuapp.com)

 A 3D multiplayer space dogfight game made with three.js, express and ws.
 Complete with score and chat functionality.